White Hat vs Black Hat SEO – The Ultimate Mythbuster

 Link Schemes (Or Manipulative Links)

-- Automated link posting.
+- Automated link posting

-- Link farming.
+- Link farming

 Doorway Pages

-Malicious Site Behavior
+Malicious Site Behaviour

-- Changing a user’s browser preference without their permission.
+- Changing browser settings without permission

 Spamdexing